aimms/how-to/Articles/375/375-library-function-procedure.rst

     }
     Parameter p_libResult;

-These identifiers are used by a procedure private to the library:
+These identifiers are used by a procedure private to the library interface:

 .. code-block:: aimms
-    :linenos:

     Procedure pr_WorkSomeCalculation {
         Body: {